 As Lansing notes, this kind of behavior generates learned helplessness.
 “The idea that policy, procedure and training would no longer be considered as a standard of measure to assess an officer’s decisions and actions leads to drops in proactive policing,” she says.

-Lansing has long argued that PTSD can be minimized by training first responders as well as ensuring that officers get at least seven hours of sleep and receive early clinical interventions, such as department-wide annual check-ins with a psychotherapist.
+Lansing has long argued that post-traumatic stress disorder in law enforcement personnel can be minimized by training first responders as well as ensuring that officers get at least seven hours of sleep and receive early clinical interventions, such as department-wide annual check-ins with a psychotherapist.
 Since 2008, she’s also focused on the need for better leadership training.

 “There’s a lot of work to do in most agencies around making good leaders,” Lansing says.
 She notes that Sacramento County Sheriff’s Office has begun a leadership course for their young officers that she’s impressed with.
 “Then on the other side, I see officers who get promoted into top rungs of leadership who have so little real contact with the streets anymore—a total disconnect.”